 Emily Welker, Published July 29 2013

-Authorities also identified the 15-year-old girl who died in the fire at 702 6th St. S. as Rylie Efterfield of Hawley.
+Authorities on Monday identified the 15-year-old girl who died in the fire at 702 6th St. S. as Rylie Efterfield of Hawley.

 Efterfield was one of four family members who were home about 1:40 a.m.
 Sunday, said Lt.
 Stephen Landsem of the Clay County Sheriff’s Department.

-The other three family members in the home at the time, her mother and two of her younger brothers, escaped the fire, which Landsem said gutted the three-story building.
+The other three family members, her mother and her two younger brothers, escaped the fire, which Landsem said gutted the three-story building.

-He said a memorial to Efterfield was set up in the yard in front of the home in the hours since the fire destroyed it.
-Efterfield family members are staying with relatives in the area, he said.
+Landsem said a memorial to Efterfield had emerged in the yard in front of her home in the hours since the fire destroyed it.
+Her family was staying with relatives in the area, he said.

 “Obviously, they’re not doing well – it’s pretty tragic,” Landsem said.

-Six area fire departments responded to the fire, which was put out about 8:15 a.m.
+Six area fire departments responded to fight the fire, which was finally put out at about 8:15 a.m.
 Sunday.

-The damage was so extensive local authorities called in a crew from Edina to re-brace and stabilize the structure so investigators could get in to work on it, Landsem said.
+The damage was so extensive local authorities had to call in a crew from Edina to re-brace and stabilize the structure so investigators could get in to work on it, Landsem said.

-The home, which he described as “a tinderbox,” was originally an old funeral parlor before being converted into a single-family residence.
+The home, which he described as “a tinderbox,” had originally been used as an old funeral parlor before being converted into a single-family residence.

-Landsem said there were smoke detectors in the home, but he did not know whether they were in working order.
+Landsem said there were smoke detectors in the home, but he did not know whether they were in working order or not.

 A fund for the family has been established through the State Bank of Hawley.
 Donations can be made to: Bonham Benefit Fund, State Bank of Hawley, 416 6th St., P.O.
 Box 648, Hawley, Minn.
 56549.